-Use this resource for reflection and action, a guide toward building personal practices, teams and organizations that contribute to a larger movement that's committed to liberation for all.
-Each manifestation of relational culture contains some practices that can serve as "antidotes" to the corresponding manifestations of white supremacy culture.
+Use this resource for reflection and action, a guide toward building practices for ourselves, on our teams and across our organizations that create changes that are part of a larger movement that's committed to liberation for all.
+Each manifestation of relational culture contains practices that can serve as "antidotes" to counter the dominance of the corresponding manifestations of white supremacy culture at the expense of a culture that promotes racial equity, social justice and belonging.
 These lists are not comprehensive.
 You are encouraged to add and edit, drawing from your own experiences.